-CONSENT CONDITION SUMMARY PROCEDURE / MECHANISM B8(e): Include any specific requirements around traffic, noise and vibration, visual impacts, amenity, flora and fauna, soil and water, contamination, heritage.
-313 ConstructionEnvironmental Management PlanIn addition to making key documents available publicly per condition A28 above, the following requirements relate to community communication.B13(a)(viii): Conduct community consultation and complaints handling, per condition B8 above.B13(b): Prepare and share the works methodology outlining protective measures for 31 Bancroft Avenue (Rose Cottage) and 39 Bancroft Avenue during the excavation and constructionB13(c): Prepare and share an unexpected finds protocol for contamination and associated 5.
-Prepare and publish the Constru- and Environmental Management to provide information to stakeho about: a. methodology and protective measures to be in place for and 39 Bancroft Avenue dur excavation and construction b. unexpected finds protocol for contamination and communications procedure c. unexpected finds protocol for Aboriginal and non-Aborigin heritage and communication procedure B14 Construction Traffic and Pedestrian Management Sub- Plan associated communications procedure.
+CONSENT SUMMARY PROCEDURE / MECHANISM CONDITION B8(e): Include any specific requirements around traffic, noise and vibration, visual impacts, amenity, flora and fauna, soil and water, contamination, heritage.
+B13 Construction Environmental Management Plan In addition to making key documents available publicly per condition A28 above, the following requirements relate to community communication.
+B13(a)(viii): Conduct community consultation and complaints handling, per condition B8 above.
+B13(b): Prepare and share the works methodology outlining protective measures for 31 Bancroft Avenue (Rose Cottage) and 39 Bancroft Avenue during the excavation and construction B13(c): Prepare and share an unexpected finds protocol for contamination and associated communications procedure to ensure that potentially contaminated material is appropriately managed.
+B13(d): Prepare and share an Refer procedures 1-4 above.
+5. Prepare and publish the Construction and Environmental Management Plato provide information to stakeholder about: a. methodology and protective measures to be in place for 31 and 39 Bancroft Avenue during excavation and construction b. unexpected finds protocol for contamination and communications procedure c. unexpected finds protocol for Aboriginal and non-Aboriginal heritage and communications procedure B14 Construction Traffic and Pedestrian Management Sub- unexpected finds protocol for Aboriginal and non-Aboriginal heritage and associated communications procedure.
 Make available information about ensuring safety and efficiency of the road network and address specific matters as they relate to construction.
 Refer procedures 1, 2 and 4 above.
-B15 Construction Noise and Vibration Management Sub- Plan Make available information about construction noise and vibration management, including B15(c): Describe the measures to be implemented to manage high noise generating works such as piling, in close proximity to sensitive receivers B15(d): Include strategies that have been developed with the community for managing high noise generating works; B15(e): Describe the community consultation undertaken to develop the strategies in condition B15(d) B15(f): Include a complaints management system that would be implemented for the duration of the Refer procedures 1-4 above.
-6. Prepare and publish information stakeholders about: a.
-Measures to manage high n generating works b.
-Consultation that occurred t manage high noise generating works 7.
-Consult the community about promeasures to manage high noise generating works 8.
-Prepare and publish complaints management system to be implemented during construction B16 Construction Waste Management Make available information about the Construction Waste Management Sub- Refer procedures 1-4 above.
-B17 Construction Soil and Water Make available information about the Refer procedures 1-4 above.
+Plan B15 Construction Noise and Vibration Management Sub- Plan Make available information about construction noise and vibration management, including B15(c): Describe the measures to be implemented to manage high noise generating works such as piling, in close proximity to sensitive receivers B15(d): Include strategies that have been developed with the community for managing high noise generating works; B15(e): Describe the community consultation undertaken to develop the strategies in condition B15(d) B15(f): Include a complaints management system that would be implemented for the duration of the construction.
+Refer procedures 1-4 above.
+6. Prepare and publish information to stakeholders about: a.
+Measures to manage high noise generating works b.
+Consultation that occurred to manage high noise generating works 7.
+Consult the community about proportion measures to manage high noise generating works 8.
+Prepare and publish complaints management system to be implemented during construction.
+B16 Construction Waste Management Sub-Plan B17 Construction Make available information about the Construction Waste Management Sub- Plan Make available information about the Refer procedures 1-4 above.
+Refer procedures 1-4 above.